 Trépanier’s oil paintings and passionate films are conceived through extensive exploration into some of the most wild places on our planet.

-His artistic expeditions have led him to tackle challenges few encounter, including a knee-punishing trek on Ellesmere Island with a 120lb backpack; enduring ravaging hordes of mosquitoes while painting at the edge of one of the highest waterfalls in the world above the Arctic Circle; being surrounded by Arctic wolves; canoeing around an iceberg with his easel to capture it from a unique point of view; and depicting Mount Logan, Canada’s highest mountain, from the Kluane ice fields when an unrelenting storm rolls in.
+Each artistic expedition is not without its own set of challenges, there was the knee-punishing trek on Ellesmere Island with a 120lb backpack; enduring hordes of mosquitoes while painting at the edge of one of the highest waterfalls in the world above the Arctic Circle; being surrounded by Arctic wolves; and being stranded on the Kluane ice fields when an unrelenting storm rolls in.
 Each voyage offers striking landscapes, and adrenaline… lots of it.

-In 2001, Trépanier first began filming his expeditions, leading to five documentaries: A Painter’s Odyssey, Into the Arctic, Into the Arctic II (nominated for a Canadian Screen Award) and TrueWild: Kluane.
+In 2001, Trépanier first began filming his art-fuelled expeditions, leading to five documentaries: A Painter’s Odyssey, Into the Arctic, Into the Arctic II (nominated for a Canadian Screen Award) and TrueWild: Kluane.
 His fifth film, Into the Arctic: Awakening, had its first public screening in Monaco before Prince Albert II.

 2017 marked the launch of the INTO THE ARCTIC Exhibition Tour, featuring over 50 oil paintings and 3 films.
 The tour premiered at the Canadian Embassy in Washington D.C, touring across North America and overseas to Monaco, where it opened at HSH Prince Albert II’s Oceanographic Museum.
 The centrepiece of the collection is the 15 foot wide Great Glacier, one of the largest Arctic landscape paintings in Canada’s history.